SooryaGeorge7/Patient-Manager/README.md

 * Ensured all inputs are validated .
 * Allows for easy navigation through program .
 * Colored texts to display to user depending on user action.
-* Database connection with gspreads that allows ease of import and export of data.
+* Database connection with gspread that allows ease of import and export of data.
-* Can access all features and user is given option to exit in main menu
+* Can access all features and user is given option to exit in main menu.

 ## Site Owner Goals

 * Create a system that can be used in a real life dental practice.
 * Ensure a bug free application.
-* Ensure that user recieves feedback when neccessary.
+* Ensure that user receives feedback when necessary.
 * Decide what type of inputs are valid.

 ## First time visitor
-* I want to be able to sign in to the program.
+* As a user, I want to be able to sign in to the program.
-* I want to view patient's details
+* As a user, I want to view a patient's details.
-* I want to add appointments for a patient.
+* As a user, I want to add appointments for a patient.
-* I want to add a new patient's details
+* As a user, I want to add a new patient's details.
-* I want to edit or view treatments.
+* As a user, I want to edit or view treatments.
-* I want to find the price of treatments.
+* As a user, I want to find the price of treatments.

 ## Returning visitor
-* I want to be able to log in succesfully.
+* I want to be able to log in successfully.
-* I dont want to sign up again.
+* I don't want to sign up again.

 # User Experience

 The outputs displayed to user varies with color in the terminal for better ux.
 For example:
 * For errors and invalid inputs: output message would be red.
-* If user has logged in succesfully : output message would be green.
+* If user has logged in successfully : output message would be green.
-* Most other questions or stataments are displayed with a shade of yellow.
+* Most other questions or statements are displayed with a shade of yellow.
 * If data is being exported from datasheet: The displayed output is a darker yellow

 # Logic and Features